fff-rs/juice/README.md

 ## Ecosystem / Extensions

-We designed Juice and the other crates of the [Autumn Platform][autumn] to be as modular and extensible as possible.
+We designed Juice and the other crates of the Autumn Platform to be as modular and extensible as possible.
 More helpful crates you can use with Juice:

 - [**Greenglas**][greenglas]: Preprocessing Framework for Machine Learning